 Chapter 5.2 – Roll-on/Roll-off (RoRo)

-The Roll-On/Roll-Off (RoRo) shipping market specializes in transporting wheeled cargo, like cars, trucks, trailers, and other heavy machinery, which are driven on and off the vessels on their own wheels.
-Due to the nature of the industry and its operations, RoRo activity at port terminals requires a large amount of space, mostly for parking.
+Several ports develop terminals serving the Roll-On/Roll-Off (RoRo) shipping market that specializes in transporting wheeled cargo, like cars, trucks, trailers, and other heavy machinery, which are driven on and off the vessels on their own wheels.

 1. Types of RoRo vessels